Sandra Huttenga, Assistant Friend of the Court--(231) 779-9494, ext. 2002

 The referee is appointed to hear testimony and arguments on any issue in a domestic relations case except spousal support (alimony)--that can only be heard by a judge.
 A hearing is conducted and evidence is presented according to the Michigan Rules of Evidence--parties have the option of filing subpoenas if they feel it necessary.
 When completed, the referee makes a decision in the form of a referee's recommended order.
 A referee’s recommended order only recommends a resolution to the judge.
 A recommended order must be submitted to the court and served on the attorneys or unrepresented parties.
 Proof of service must be filed with the court.

 A referee’s recommendation will become a court order if no parties file an objection within 21 days after the recommendation is delivered.
-If a party wishes to object to the referee's recommendation, they must file an Objection to Referee Recommended Order and request for a hearing with the circuit court clerk within that 21 day period.
-The hearing will be scheduled before either Judge Tacoma or Judge Parsons (depending on which county the case is under) and the Judge will make a decision upholding or changing the referee's recommendation.
+If a party wishes to object to the referee's recommendation, they must file an Objection to Referee Recommended Order and request for a hearing with this office within that 21 day period.
+The Friend of the Court office will then schedule a hearing before either Judge Tacoma or Judge Parsons (depending on which county the case is under) and the Judge will make a decision upholding or changing the referee's recommendation.
 Parties are welcome to consult an attorney for more information on how to object to a referee’s recommendation and how to request a hearing before a judge.
 Some FOC offices will provide written instructions that explain how to file an objection.

 In some cases, the court may make the referee’s recommended order effective temporarily—until the 21 day time to object to the order expires or until the judge hears an objection at a new hearing.